isenberg/smugmugtools/readme.md

 After start, you will be asked to open two URLs in a web browser.
 One to allow access to your Picasaweb account and one to allow access to your SmugMug account.
-Only if the --credfile parameter is used, the created API keys are stored on your local system to re-use them on the next start of the tool.
+Only if the --credfile parameter is used, the created API keys are stored on your local system to reuse them on the next start of the tool.

-I wrote the tool for migrating my travel photo gallery to http://photos.areo.info of about 40 albums and some hundred photos.
+I wrote the tool for migrating my travel photo gallery to http://photos.areo.info of about 1000 photos in 40 albums.

 Requires:
 * Python 2.7